Clint Escamis

-Clint Escamis (born October 13, 2000) is a Filipino collegiate basketball player for the Mapúa Cardinals of the National Collegiate Athletic Association (NCAA).
+Clint Escamis (born October 13, 2000) is a Filipino basketball player for the Quezon Huskers of the Maharlika Pilipinas Basketball League (MPBL).

 Career

 Playing career

 Escamis is both a juniors' and seniors' champion of the NCAA.
 He was a top point guard of the Mapua Red Robins before getting the coveted rookie of the year-MVP honors in 2023 as a Cardinal.

 Under coach Randy Alcantara, Escamis led the Cardinals to their first NCAA championship in 33 years in Season 100.
 He would receive the Finals MVP and Mythical Five awards.

 Escamis also played in the UE Red Warriors in the UAAP and briefly for the Abra Weavers in the Maharlika Pilipinas Basketball League (MPBL) as a Special Guest License player.

 Personal details

 Escamis grew up admiring Kobe Bryant.